 When does Fortune School coursework begin?

-Fortune School Pre-Service program begins in the summer.
-To earn a teaching credential through the District Intern Program, a participant must successfully complete 160 hours of Pre-Service courses as a prerequisite to acceptance to the program.
-Coursework for the District Intern Program begins in the fall semester and Master’s Programs begin in the spring semester.
+Fortune School of Education offers Pre-Service twice (spring and summer) each year.
+To earn a teaching credential through the District Intern Program, a participant must successfully complete 170 hours of Pre-Service courses as a prerequisite to acceptance to the program.
+Coursework for the District Intern Program begins in the fall term.

 Where are Fortune School classes held?